 SUMMER SUPPORT PROGRAM

-A full day program for individuals between the ages six and twelve designed to incorporate learning and fun.
-Participants will be encouraged to develop and/or improve study skills, learn computer skills, and take part in exciting social skills activities.
+A full day program for individuals between the ages six to twelve years old designed to incorporate learning and fun.
+Participants will be encouraged to develop and/or improve study skills, learn keyboarding/computer skills, and take part in exciting social skills activities.